camhayes/learningObjectFinal/README.md

-FSCJ Learning Object (Mark 2 Final)
+FSCJ Learning Object Boilerplate (Mark 2 Final)
 ==========

 This is the latest stable/tested version of the FSCJ Learning Object.